Manfred Cross

-Early and personal life
+Early life

 Born in Brisbane, Cross was the son of Manfred Cross, a telegraphist, and Mary McLennan, a dressmaker.
 He went to Rainworth State School in Rainworth in the inner Brisbane suburb of Bardon before attending Brisbane State High School.
 He later studied at the University of Queensland before becoming a Queensland state public servant, joining the Queensland Treasury in 1951.

-Later, on 11 July 1969 he married Barbara who, like Manfred, had been active in Labor Party circles in Queensland.
+On 11 July 1969, he married Barbara who, like Manfred, had been active in Labor Party circles in Queensland.

-In January 1992 Cross was awarded an AM in recognition of his service to the Australian Parliament and to the community.

 Parliament and political life

 In 1961, Cross was elected to the Australian House of Representatives as the Labor member for the federal parliamentary seat of Brisbane.
 There was a strong nation-wide swing towards Labor in the 1961 federal election and Cross was elected with a comfortable majority in Brisbane of over 57% of the two-party preferred vote.
 In the same election, his colleague Bill Hayden, later Leader of the Federal Labor Party and Governor-General, unexpectedly won the nearby seat of Oxley in Ipswich.

 Cross and Hayden, both Labor Party backbenchers in the Federal parliament throughout most of the 1960s, shared a small room in Parliament House in Canberra (now known as "Old Parliament House") and were well-known members from Queensland in the parliament.

 Cross held the seat of Brisbane in the 1963, 1966, and 1969 elections when Labor failed to win government.
 In 1972, Labor leader Gough Whitlam won the election and the formed the first Labor Government in Australia for 23 years.
 As a backbencher, Cross had taken a close interest in Aboriginal affairs and had hoped to become Minister for Aboriginal Affairs in the Whitlam Government.
 However, he narrowly failed to win election to the Ministry and his colleague from Victoria, Gordon Bryant, became Minister for Aboriginal Affairs in the government.